oracle/docker-images/OracleUnifiedDirectorySM/imagetool/12.2.1.4.0/README.md

 ## License
 To download and run Oracle Fusion Middleware products, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.

-All scripts and files hosted in this project and GitHub [docker-images/OracleUnifiedDirectory](./) repository required to build the Docker images are, unless otherwise noted, released under [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.
+All scripts and files hosted in this project and GitHub [docker-images/OracleUnifiedDirectory](./) repository required to build the images are, unless otherwise noted, released under [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

 ## Copyright
 Copyright (c) 2020 Oracle and/or its affiliates.